iftitalukder/pipe_fault_detection/README.md

 # pipe_fault_detection
 Overview

 This script implements and evaluates various machine learning models for classifying vibration data from a dataset.
 It uses both classical models (Random Forest, SVM, Logistic Regression, and kNN) and a deep learning model (CNN-LSTM) to compare performance on both clean and noisy data.
-The results from this study will contribute to research presented at ICCCIT 2025.
+The results from this study will contribute to research presented at ICCIT 2025.

 Purpose